Garllon/graphql_connector/README.md

 [![Build
 Status](https://travis-ci.org/Garllon/graphql_connector.svg?branch=master)](https://travis-ci.org/Garllon/graphql_connector)

 An easy connector to call your `graphql` server.
-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/graphql_connector`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Currently there is no schema check in the code, but i will add this.

 ## Installation